-Mexican Government Privately Warns Trump Administration Of Counter-Tariffs
+Mexican Government Privately Warns Trump Administration Of Countertariffs

 Mexico is the U.S.'s third-largest trading partner.
 The two countries collaborate on everything from drug trafficking to human trafficking.
 The United States has invested more than $2 billion through the Mérida security initiative, and the Mexican government, after decades of hostility, is now allowing U.S. investment in its oil industry.

-During a press conference Monday, Márquez expressed confidence in finding a diplomatic solution, but said they're evaluating the proper response if Trump carries out the tariffs.
+During a news conference Monday, Márquez expressed confidence in finding a diplomatic solution but said officials are evaluating the proper response if Trump carries out the tariffs.

 "I cannot say that we're are going to do the same [tariffs], because we have to make a strategic plan to take into account aspects of the commercial relationship," Márquez said in Spanish.
 "We do not want to use tariffs to damage supply chains, job creation or investment."